 Please be advised that we don’t accept late applications and we don’t have January or May admissions.

-- Apply on-line at http://www.grad.ubc.ca/prospective-students/application-admission/apply-online A non-refundable application fee of (CDN) $100.00 for Canadians (and Permanent Residents, Refugees, Diplomats) or (CDN) $162.00 for International students made payable to U.B.C.
-Faculty of Graduate and Postdoctoral Studies.
+- Apply on-line at http://www.grad.ubc.ca/prospective-students/application-admission/apply-online A non-refundable application fee made payable to U.B.C.
+Faculty of Graduate and Postdoctoral Studies is required.

 The online application requires credit card payment via Visa or Mastercard, or Interac/debit card payments from individuals with banking accounts at Scotiabank, Royal Bank, or TD Canada Trust.